EmilyMayGrout/coatithon_code/code_review/README.txt

 3. MRQAP analysis:

-	-To run the MRQAP analysis, you need to save the "ffnet_reorder" matrices for each of the groups which are made in the 'fission_fusion_galaxy_V1.R', 'fission_fusion_presedente_V1.R', and 'fission_fusion_trago_V1.R' scripts for each group respectively.
+	-To run the MRQAP analysis, you need to save the "ffnet_reorder" matrices for each of the groups which are made in the:
-	-You will need to load the age and sex homophily matrices (which were manually created in excel for all groups separately), and the genetics matrices which is named 'CoatiTrioMLmatrix.csv'
+	'fission_fusion_galaxy_V1.R', 'fission_fusion_presedente_V1.R', and 'fission_fusion_trago_V1.R' scripts for each group respectively.
-	-Must make sure the order of ids for each matrices are the same for the mrqap analysis!!
+	-You will need to load the age and sex homophily matrices (which were manually created in excel for all groups separately), and the genetics matrices which is named 'CoatiTrioMLmatrix.csv' -Must make sure the order of ids for each matrices are the same for the mrqap analysis!! - this is organised in the script

 #---------------------------------------------------------------------------------------------------------------